 |Meet The Band

-Jared and pursuing a career in teaching and coaching.
+children Meredith and Jared and pursuing a career in teaching and coaching.
 Having left the football field in

-2007, he now has time to perform and write some of the original tunes the band sings.
-Cliff plays a Weber Bitterroot Mandolin and A
+2007, he had time to perform and write some of the original tunes the band sings.
+Cliff plays a Weber Bitterroot

 Jim has been playing old-time and Celtic music on hammered dulcimer with "The Windjammer Trio" and "Sunny